microsoft/hummingbird/README.md

 * write commiter guide
 * write more documentation, especially explaining overall design

+## Developing

+This project uses [pre-commit](https://pre-commit.com/) hooks.
+(Run  `pip install pre-commit` if you don't already have this.)

+To begin, run `pre-commit install` to install pre-commit into your git hooks.

 ## License
 **#TODO what license do we want?**